Opportunities for studying $\mathit C$-even resonances at 3-12 GeV photon collider: Expected -even resonances

-Scalar and tensor tetraquarks $cc\bar{q}\bar{q}$ exist in diquarkonium model but have not been observed yet in any experiment.
-Two states with quantum numbers $J^{PC}=0^{++}$ and one with $J^{PC}=2^{++}$ are predicted by diquark-antidiquark model with dominated $cq$ interaction, and their masses are 3770~\mevcc, 4000~~\mevcc and 4000~~\mevcc called $X_0(3770)$, $X_0^{\prime}(4000)$ and $X_2(4000)$ respectively~\cite{maiani}.
-The partial two-photon widths of those tetraquarks are predicted to be 6.3~eV, 6.7~eV and 1.6~eV respectively~\cite{tetra1}.
-The experimental search for these states is an important test of the diquark--antidiquark picture of heavy tetraquarks.
+Scalar and tensor tetraquarks $cc\bar{q}\bar{q}$ exist in the diquarkonium model but have not been observed yet in any experiment.
+Two states with quantum numbers $J^{PC}=0^{++}$ and one with $J^{PC}=2^{++}$ are predicted by the diquark-antidiquark model with the dominated $cq$ interaction, and their masses are 3770~\mevcc, 4000~~\mevcc and 4000~~\mevcc, called $X_0(3770)$,\, $X_0^{\prime}(4000)$ and $X_2(4000)$, respectively~\cite{maiani}.
+The partial $\gamma\gamma$ widths of those tetraquarks are predicted to be 6.3~eV, 6.7~eV and 1.6~eV, respectively~\cite{tetra1}.
+Experimental search for these states is an important test of the diquark--antidiquark picture of heavy tetraquarks.